jermp/experiments/integer_search_for_strings/README.md

 If the base of representation is ASCII, than one symbol is coded in 1 byte, thus we can manage strings of size at most 8 with a 64-bit unsigned integer.

-I've got a 2.4X time improvement on a recent processor and a large dataset of strings (AOL):
+On a recent processor and with a large dataset of strings (AOL), I've obtained:
+(1) 2.4X time improvement against `std::lower_bound` running over a `std::vector<std::string>`; (2) 1.7X time improvement using a custom string pool where strings are contiguous in memory and pointers overhead (in both space and time) is completely avoided.

 	giulio@and:~/experiments/build$ ./integer_search_for_strings ~/aol.sorted
 	read 1000000 strings
 	read 2000000 strings
 	read 3000000 strings